haideralipunjabi/blog-haideralipunjabi/content/posts/receive-netlify-notification-on-telegram.md

 6. You can delete the webhook now

        https://api.telegram.org/bot<token>/deleteWebhook
 7. Now, go to your website's settings on Netlify.
-IIn Build & Deploy > Deploy Notifications, add a new Outgoing Webhook.
+In Build & Deploy > Deploy Notifications, add a new Outgoing Webhook.
-8. Select the required event (Details of all events) , and the following in URL field.
+8. Select the required event (Details of all events), and the following in URL field.

        https://api.telegram.org/bot<token>/sendMessage?chat_id=<chat_id>&text=<message>

+   The **<message>** is the message you want to receive.
+I send the name of the website, event and the link to the website's deploys page.
+9. The set up is done.
+Now, you will receive a Telegram Message whenever a deploy is ready.